dixitmrityunjay/TodoApp/README.md

 4.**Run the Application:**
       npm start
+      ng serve

-Visit http://localhost:3000 in your browser to access TodoApp.
+Visit http://localhost:4200 in your browser to access TodoApp.

 ## Usage